Particular/docs.particular.net/samples/sql-persistence/injecting-services/sample.md

 - persistence/sql
 ---

 The recommended method of [accessing business data](/nservicebus/handlers/accessing-data.md) in an NServiceBus message handler is to use the [synchronized storage session](/nservicebus/handlers/accessing-data.md#synchronized-storage-session) to get access to the native database connection that is being used by NServiceBus.
 The synchronized storage session gives access to the same native connection and transaction being used by the NServiceBus persistence.
 This ensures that all business data changes in the message handler are stored atomically with any NServiceBus internal data, such as [outbox records](/nservicebus/outbox/).

-Some developers prefer to injected data services into their message handlers (for example, a class implementing the [repository pattern](https://deviq.com/design-patterns/repository-pattern)) to interact with business data.
-In this case it's important to ensure that the injected data service also shares the same connection and transaction with the message handler.
+Some developers prefer to inject data services into message handlers (for example, a class implementing the [repository pattern](https://deviq.com/design-patterns/repository-pattern)) to interact with business data.
+In this case, it's important to ensure that the injected data service also shares the same connection and transaction with the message handler.

 In this sample, using [SQL Server transport](/transports/sql/) and [SQL persistence](/persistence/sql/), the message handler accepts an `IDataService` instance injected through the constructor.
 A [message pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) is used to access the transport's ambient connection and transaction information.
 Data using an intermediate `ConnectionHolder` class that is used when the `DataService` implementation is constructed by the dependency injection container.